What is Project Management? Definition, Types & Examples

 Critical Path Method (CPM)

-Critical Path Method is a project management framework within the Waterfall methodology that identifies critical and non-critical tasks, prioritizing them based on their importance—eliminating bottlenecks and roadblocks.
+Critical path method is a project management concept referring to the framework within the waterfall methodology that identifies critical and non-critical tasks, prioritizing them based on their importance—eliminating bottlenecks and roadblocks.
 The CPM method emphasizes the importance of calling out relationships between tasks and task dependencies.

 Best for: